TF2Autoswap/releases/README.md

 ## License

-**CC BY-NC 4.0** — Free to use and modify with credit.
-Resale is not permitted.
+**GNU GENERAL PUBLIC LICENSE** — Free to use and modify with credit.

 ---